AstarNetwork/astar-docs/docs/learn/interoperability/xcm/integration/hrmp.md

    3. **WithdrawAsset**: `{Concrete {0, Here}, Fungible {1000000000000}}`:
       1. 1 DOT or 1 KSM is sufficient to execute this.
       2. You must ensure that your sovereign account on the Relay Chain is sufficiently funded.
-      3. Refer to [XCM Tools](https://app.gitbook.com/o/-LgGrgOEDyFYjYWIb1DT/s/-M8GVK5H7hOsGnYqg-7q-872737601/~/changes/AhpKoCvdYLwztMP8vCAb/xcm/xcm-integration/xcm-tools) page for help with calculating the sovereign account.
+      3. Refer to the XCM Tools page (link unavailable, to be updated) for help with calculating the sovereign account.
    4. **BuyExecution**: `{Concrete {0, Here}, Fungible {1000000000000}, Unlimited}`
    5. **Transact**: `{Native, 1000000000, <encoded_call_data>}`:
        1. Use the encoded call data you've prepared before.